GameLogist/MatchMate/README.md

 # MatchMate
 A sample SwiftUI app made as an coding project for Shaadi.com

+**Use the master branch for your building.
+It is upto date with the dev branch.**

 Features -
 1. Ability to load random users on the Home Screen.
 2. You can respond to the users in the Home Screen, witth the Accept/Decline buttons, which would send them to the Responded Matches Page